Learn about CMS Workspaces, Channels, and Contributors

 Now that Digital Experiences is enabled, let’s dive into the app and create an enhanced CMS workspace.

-5. You can add channels now or skip this step.
-We won’t check for channels in the Hands-on Challenge, so click Skip.
+- You can add channels now, or you can skip this step.
+We won’t check for channels in the hands-on challenge, so click Skip.

 And that’s it!
 The foundations are ready for Tucker Home Goods’s enhanced CMS workspace.